-Pain at the tailbone (coccyx) can range from inconvenient to totally debilitating.
+Pain at the tailbone (coccyx bone) can range from inconvenient to totally debilitating.
 As pain increases, some people find it difficult or virtually impossible to sit – making their lives miserable.
 Unfortunately, very few treatment regimens have been studied to treat this condition.

 Coccyx pain (coccydynia or coccygodynia) generally begins with a trauma – often a fall or accident that pushes the tailbone forward or to the side.
 Persistent or repeated pressures on the xoxxyx from horseback riding, bicycling or similar seating sports, or even office sitting for long hours can cause tailbone pain.
 It can also occur after a pelvic surgery or infection.